timo-berg/timo-berg.github.io/index.md

 <img class="img" src="data_explorer_preview.jpg">

 ## Interests
 I'm a big fan of philosophy and psychoanalysis especially their existentialist currents.
 I also enjoy calligraphy but I'm not really good at it (yet).
 My biggest passion, however, are orangutans 🦧.
-People ask me why, but I think a quick <a href="https://www.google.com/search?q=orangutan+baby&tbm=isch" target="_blank">Google search</a> should be enough of an explanation.
+People ask me why, but I think a quick look at my [orangutan page](orangutan) should be enough of an explanation.

 ## Skills
 I have experience in coding mostly in the scientific computing area and some basic knowledge of Unity.
 I use Python, Julia, C#, and (unfortunately) Matlab.
 My R knowledge is quite rusty but could be revived if needed.